Barranquero Piquigrueso

 Broad-billed Motmot

-Habitat: The Broad-billed Motmot is predominantly found in the humid forests and subtropical or tropical moist montane forests of the Andes Mountains.
+Habitat: The Broad-billed Motmot is found in the humid forests and subtropical or tropical moist montane forests of the Andes Mountains.
 In Colombia, it can be observed in mountainous regions and cloud forests, particularly in areas with dense vegetation and suitable tree cover.

 Behavior: Broad-billed Motmots are known for their relatively solitary and elusive behavior.
 They are often seen perched quietly in the lower levels of the forest, where they watch and wait for prey.
 These motmots may feed on insects, small reptiles, and fruits, which they catch by darting out from their perches.